parinfer/parinfer.js/lib/README.md

 Parinfer is implemented in ECMAScript 5, which is old JavaScript supported nearly everywhere.
-It was created initially in Clojure ([see here][old-clojure]), which useful for exploring the idea in a pure environment, but it is now maintained in JS because of speed demands and ease of portability to different environments.
+It was created initially in Clojure ([see here][old-clojure]), which was useful for exploring the idea in a pure environment, but it is now maintained in JS because of speed demands and ease of portability to different environments.

 To run the [test cases]: